uccross/skyhookdm-pythonclient/README.md

 where:

-  * `scripts/` is we store Python scripts we want to execute.
+  * `scripts/` is where we store scripts we want to execute.
   * `ceph/` contains `ceph.conf` and `ceph.client.admin.keyring`
     files.